About Frank Sconzo

 I trained regularly in the children’s class during my grammar school years, participated in Winter Special Training, attended Karate Summer Camp, and worked my way up to green belt.
 But when high school started, my training came to an end, and I don’t remember why.
 The reason was most likely because high school, extra-curricular activities, pre-college programs, and my job kept me very busy.

-For thirty-seven years, Sensei Katsuya Kisaka has been the chief instructor of the JKA NJ dojo.
-I earned my nidan rank and continue to train under him.
+For more than forty years, Sensei Katsuya Kisaka has been the chief instructor of the JKA NJ dojo.
+I continue to train under him.
 Shotokan Karate is a part of my life now.
 I draw my focus, determination, strength and spirit from my years of training with Sensei Kisaka and many of his students.

 Teaching